 Do this New Years Eve Printable Every Year

 This type of printable makes a great keepsakes, so don’t throw them away when you start cleaning up and organizing in January (like so many vow to do)!
 It’s so fun to look back on what the kids have written over a series of years.

 If you have multiple kids, it’s cute to compare their different answers.
 It’s also fun (and heartwarming) to see how much more sophisticated your kids’ responses (and their illustrations) get over the years.

 You should fill out a copy of this New Years Eve Printable WITH your Kids

 The preciousness of what your kids comes up with is undeniable.
 Still, you should fill in a copy of this New Year’s Eve printable for yourself as well.
 Store them with your kids’ copies to look back on in the future.

 Even if you’re not particularly interested in looking back on what you had to say, your kids will enjoy looking through them.
 Plus, they will enjoy you sitting down and completing the activity with them.
 So often, we oversee our kids doing these activities without acknowledging how much they want us to actually participate (and hey — this is WAY easier than “playing pretend”).

-The free kids’ New Years Eve printable (available for download in our resource library) is for 2019, but don’t forget to check back here next year, because I’ll post an updated version for 2020 as well.
+*This version is for 2020, but don’t forget to check back here next year, because I’ll post an updated version for 2021 as well.

-Of course, if you’re in the mood for something snarky for this time of year, there’s also this [email protected]$$ list I wrote for That’s Inappropriate a while back — 5 New Year’s Resolutions I Wish My Kids Would Make.
+Of course, if you’re in the mood for something snarky for this time of year, there’s also this tonge-in-cheek post I wrote for the That’s Inappropriate website a while back — 5 New Year’s Resolutions I Wish My Kids Would Make.
 I hope it gives you a laugh!